oracle-livelabs/database/db-23c-fundamentals/quickstart-features/quickstart-features.md

         name VARCHAR2(100) ANNOTATIONS (Description 'Name of the author'), article CLOB,
         published_date DATE,
-        tags VECTOR(10) ANNOTATIONS (Description 'The article stored as a vector for GenAI functionality'), article_info JSON
+        tags VECTOR ANNOTATIONS (Description 'The article stored as a vector for GenAI functionality'), article_info JSON
             CONSTRAINT article_schema CHECK (
                 article_info IS JSON VALIDATE USING '{